 View clips of the diverging diamond interchange simulation on the Videos page.

 Cooperative Adaptive Cruise Control (CACC)

-CACC is an emerging, advanced driver assistive technology that uses external vehicle sensors and wireless communications to transmit and receive data between CACC vehicles.
+CACC is an emerging, advanced driver assistance technology that uses external vehicle sensors and wireless communications to transmit and receive data between CACC vehicles.
 This constant data transfer facilitates automatic adjustment to changes in the speed and location of nearby CACC vehicles.
 Although passenger vehicles equipped with CACC technology are expected to be deployed in the near future, human factors concerns regarding drivers’ ability to safely operate and interact with other CACC vehicles remain.
 The Human Factors Team identified potential safety issues related to operating a CACC vehicle within a closely following group, or platoon, and assessed these concerns by conducting a series of four experiments in the driving simulator.
 The results of these studies offer important insights into driver behaviors such as workload, distraction, and trust, as well as merging, emergency braking, and preferred following distance in a CACC vehicle platoon.
 These findings support safer development of CACC and increase the likelihood of successful deployment.

 Learn more about these CACC studies on our Publications page.

 Restricted Crossover U-Turn (RCUT)